Wood preservation: Naturally rot-resistant woods

 These species are resistant to decay in their natural state, due to high levels of organic chemicals called extractives, mainly polyphenols, providing them antimicrobial properties.
 Extractives are chemicals that are deposited in the heartwood of certain tree species as they convert sapwood to heartwood; they are present in both parts though.
 Huon pine (Lagarostrobos franklinii), merbau (Intsia bijuga), ironbark (Eucalyptus spp.), totara (Podocarpus totara), puriri (Vitex lucens), kauri (Agathis australis), and many cypresses, such as coast redwood (Sequoia sempervirens) and western red cedar (Thuja plicata), fall in this category.
 However, many of these species tend to be prohibitively expensive for general construction applications.

 Huon pine was used for ship hulls in the 19th century, but over-harvesting and Huon pine's extremely slow growth rate makes this now a specialty timber.
 Huon pine is so rot resistant that fallen trees from many years ago are still commercially valuable.
 Merbau is still a popular decking timber and has a long life in above ground applications, but it is logged in an unsustainable manner and is too hard and brittle for general use.
 Ironbark is a good choice where available.
 It is harvested from both old-growth and plantation in Australia and is highly resistant to rot and termites.
 It is most commonly used for fence posts and house stumps.
 Eastern red cedar (Juniperus virginiana) and black locust (Robinia pseudoacacia) have long been used for rot-resistant fence posts and rails in eastern United States, with the black locust also planted in modern times in Europe.
 Coast redwood is commonly used for similar applications in the western United States.
 Totara and puriri were used extensively in New Zealand during the European colonial era when native forests were "mined", even as fence posts of which many are still operating.
-Tōtara was used by the Māori to build large waka (canoes).
+Totara was used by the Māori to build large waka (canoes).
 Today, they are specialty timbers as a result of their scarcity, although lower grade stocks are sold for landscaping use.
 Kauri is a superb timber for building the hulls and decks of boats.
 It too is now a specialty timber and ancient logs (in excess of 3 000 years) that have been mined from swamps are used by wood turners and furniture makers.

 The natural durability or rot and insect resistance of wood species is always based on the heartwood (or "truewood").
 The sapwood of all timber species should be considered to be non-durable without preservative treatment.